padjohn/norygami.github.io/sub/anarchy/anarchy.md

 # A world born from a dream.
 ## A deep desire to go back.
 To live and die forever.
-Among a bunch of friends.
+To kill a bunch of friends.

-*"Copium."*
+*"Over and over again."*

 Everybody needs a home.
 This one can be yours.